Graz Airport: Facilities

+Terminal and apron

 The passenger terminal building features shops, travel agencies, a restaurant and cafés, conference facilities, a bank, car rental and service counters.
 The apron provides stands for aircraft up to the size of a Boeing 747 or An-124.
 There are no jet bridges, mobile stairways are used for boarding.
-The airport offers one VIP lounge for business class customers or customers with priority status, which is operated by the airport.
+The airport has a VIP lounge for business class customers and customers with priority status.

+Freight

+The airport is equipped with cargo handling facilities including storage and customs.
 While there are no scheduled cargo flights to the airport, charter flights are regularly conducted, especially for time-critical cargo like automotive parts.

 Airlines and destinations

 The following airlines offer regular scheduled, seasonal, and charter flights at Graz Airport: